Stefan-Driessen/ProMoTe/README.md

     </tr>
     <tr>
       <td>Usage note:</td>
-      <td>Consume instructions are the informal equivalent of the <a href="#class-data-contract">pmt:dataContract</a>, which captures the formal promises and expectations of this output port.</td>
+      <td>Consume instructions can serve as the informal counterpart to the <a href="#class-data-contract">pmt:dataContract</a>, which captures the formal promises and expectations of this output port.</td>
     </tr>
     <tr>
       <td>Motivation:</td>